ecordes-vt/docs/src/docs/automate-studio/getting-started/README.md

 2. **Wires:** These are the lines that connect the nodes together.
 3. **Flow:** This is an overall term for the "graph" (or node-and-wire model) that you define by dropping and connecting your nodes on the canvas.
 4. **Message:** The `msg` variable is the highest level variable that is sent from one node to another at flow runtime.
+5. **Flow Engines:** After a Flow is built, it can be built, deployed, and run as an Engine in aiWARE.
+This is a more advanced topic, we will get to it at a later point!

 > **Tip:** Hover your cursor over a node in the node palette, on the left, to learn what a given type of node does.

+*TODO: REPLACE IMAGE*

 ![node-hover](automate-0-studioNodeHover.png)